dshivendra/OpenManus/README.md

 Edit `config/mcp.json` to configure additional MCP servers.
 Use `type: "stdio"` with `command` and `args` for local processes or `type: "sse"` with a `url` for HTTP servers.
+This repository includes a sample `mcp.json` populated with many community servers using their GitHub URLs as placeholders.
+Replace those URLs with the actual endpoints where the servers are running.

 For unstable multi-agent version, you also can run: